asmitab/mauktik-site/sections/news/section2.md

 tags:
   - news
 ---
+**Loksatta: [Interview](https://www.loksatta.com/chaturang-news/blogger-and-short-film-maker-mauktik-kulkarni-garja-marathicha-jayjaykar-dd70-2240216/) by Mugdha Godse and Shubhangi Joshi exploring the pros and cons of Marathi vs. English as the medium of instruction for primary and secondary education (in Marathi).**

 **Fair Observer:** ***[Article](https://www.fairobserver.com/region/central_south_asia/mauktik-kulkarni-india-china-standoff-narendra-modi-economy-nationalism-trade-news-14100/)* by Mauktik on the reasons behind India's military standoff with China, its short-term implications, and longer term solutions.**

 **Scroll: *[Personal essay](https://scroll.in/article/963715/first-person-my-caste-privilege-in-india-blinded-me-to-the-reality-of-racism-in-the-us)* by Mauktik about the Black Lives Matter movement, George Floyd's tragic death, and how caste privileges blinded him to race in the US.**